Helpful Information – Things to know before you travel

 Once you are off the plane you will go through immigration first and customs second.
 The immigration agent will look at your papers and ask you how long you will be here and where you will be staying.
 General answers are fine.
 They speak English.
 Then you collect your luggage from the luggage carousels.
 If you have a lot of luggage free handcarts are available.

 You will see everyone moving toward the same exit where the customs officials are.
 There is a traffic light that flashes either red or green when you push the button.
 Each family has to push the button as they go through customs.
 If you get a green light you just walk through.
 If you get a red light you will have your luggage inspected.
 Once you are through customs you can get a porter to help you with your luggage if needed.
 You tip them what you would at home (one to five dollars depending on the number of pieces you have brought).
 The porters take dollars or pesos.
-If you arrive on Saturday or Sunday there will be long lines and larger crowds so expect clearing Immigration and Customs to take longer.
-Processing on week days usually goes a little faster; perhaps 30 – 60 minutes.
+In the winter season if you arrive on Saturday or Sunday there will be long lines and larger crowds so expect clearing Immigration and Customs to take longer – up to an hour or more.
+Processing on week days usually goes a little faster; Wednesday is often the best day to fly, both for price and crowds.

 AVOID THE INDIVIDUALS SELLING INFORMATION IN THE EXIT CORRIDOR